Krystyna Chojnowska-Liskiewicz, who in 1978 become the first woman to sail solo around the world via the Panama Canal, has died, aged 84

 Jeanne Socrates battled equipment failure during her record circumnavigation.
 She tells Katy Stickland how she overcame adversity

-In Cape Town, she learnt of Naomi James’ progress sailing the Clipper route, eastabout and south of the three Great Capes, and pressed on crossing her track near the Cape Verde Islands on 20 March 1978, before returning to Les Palmas on 21 April to cheering crowds.
+In Cape Town, she learnt of Naomi James’ progress circumnavigating following the Clipper route, eastabout and south of the three Great Capes, and pressed on crossing her track near the Cape Verde Islands on 20 March 1978, before returning to Les Palmas on 21 April to cheering crowds.

-For her exploits she won numerous awards including the most important Polish sailing award – the Silver Sextant.
+Despite this, Captain Chojnowska-Liskiewicz’s exploits won numerous awards including the most important Polish sailing award – the Silver Sextant.